ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_applications.md

 ![](/assets/images/platform/openmanipulator_x/OpenManipulator_master_slave.png)
 #### Master OpenManipulator
-Master OpenManipulator is a robot that is controlled by the user.
+Master OpenManipulator-X is a robot that is controlled by the user.
 This is easy to move because no torque is applied to dynamixel.
-Dynamixel of master OpenManipulator sets the ID as below and the baudrate as 1000000bps.
+Dynamixel of master OpenManipulator-X sets the ID as below and the baudrate as 1000000bps.

 | Name    | Dynamixel ID |
 |:--------|:-------------|